 This yogurt bark melts quickly!
 Make sure you eat it quickly, serve it in small batches, and store it in the freezer or you will have melted yogurt.

 If you love yogurt, I love using the Middle Eastern version which is Labne.
 Labne has a bit more tang and doesn't have the same water content as yogurt and is therefore thicker.
-I use it to make this bark but I also use it in the Healthy Tzatziki Sauce, as a side to the Smashed Fingerling Potatoes, and as a dollop on the Keto Cauliflower Soup.
+I tested it with this bark but I also use it in the Healthy Tzatziki Sauce.

 Yes!
 Just make sure you use parchment paper on a sheet pan to keep the yogurt from sticking.
 Freeze a minimum of 3 hours.